Unsure of what the CMA certification requirements are to qualify for your Certified Management Accounting Certification?

 How Hard Is the CMA Exam?

 The CMA exam is a difficult test, evidenced by its 45% global passing rate.
-Given in two parts, each of which cover a broad range of accounting topics, it is recommended that you study for at least 16 weeks per part if you hope to pass the CMA exam.
+Given in two parts, each of which covers a broad range of accounting topics, it is recommended that you study for at least 16 weeks per part if you hope to pass the CMA exam.

 Which Degree Is Best for CMA?